AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

-**Notes about the data:**<br>

-* Initiating CLInic without CLInic.json will result in the loading of dummy data into CLInic.
 </box>

 <box type="warning" seamless>